Ruchiiiiii/Immunobiology-Modeling/README.md

 **References**

-- Code which was used and modified was from https://github.com/phicks22/CAIN
+- Code which was modified was from https://github.com/phicks22/CAIN